aheimsbakk/raspberrypi-nextcloud/zero-bootstrap.md

         Add `modules-load=dwc2,g_ether` after `rootwait`.

-    - Enable SSH during boot.
+    - Enable SSH during first boot.

         ```
         touch ssh
         ```

-- Use `nm-connection-editor` and share your Internet through the `enp0sXXXX` device.
+- On your Linux machine, use `nm-connection-editor` and share your Internet through the `enp0sXXXX` device.

 - Search for your Raspberry Zero, 10.42.0.1 is your internal interface.